angary/assorted-algorithms/tree_decomposition/README.md

 # Tree Decomposition

-Implementation of graph and tree decomposition algorithm.
+Implementation of graph and tree decomposition algorithm described in paper [1].

 ## Definition